 Mr Öxler, WALA was founded in 1935 to produce WALA medicines.
-What incited the founder Dr. Rudolf Hauschka to develop a range of natural cosmetics?
+What inspired Founder Dr. Rudolf Hauschka to develop a range of natural cosmetics?

-First and foremost, he was focussed on health care.
+First and foremost, he was focused on health care.
 Even in the 1950s, WALA decided to develop a range of skin care to support its medicines.

-Skin care for the purpose of health care?
+Skin care that supports health?
 What exactly does that mean?

 The skin care products had to meet exacting demands.
 They had to follow the same principles as WALA medicines, which activate the body’s self-healing abilities by harmonising the body’s functions and strengthening the immune system.
-The new ‘WALA’ skin care was meant to stimulate the natural activities of the skin, the body’s largest organ, thereby positively affecting people’s overall health.
+The new WALA skin care was meant to support the natural activities of the skin, our largest organ, thereby supporting overall health.

 Was it regarded as unusual to bring out a range of natural cosmetics in 1967?

 That’s a question that is impossible to answer.
 There simply wasn’t any consumer awareness of this topic at the time.
 No-one used the term natural cosmetics; it simply didn’t exist.
 Accordingly, there were no natural cosmetics labels in 1967.
 WALA’s primary objective was to develop skin care products that support the skin in its natural activities.
 These were based on natural substances, which were altered as little as possible.
-The aim was to create well-tolerated, healing skin care.
+The aim was to create gentle, supportive skin care.
 This inevitably led to the creation of natural cosmetics.
-You could say ‘it happened to be’.
+You could say ‘it was meant to be’.

 Would you say that Dr. Hauschka was ahead of its time when it developed the skin care line and created natural cosmetics?

 Yes, if you look at the skin care of the time, we were pioneers in this area.
 Natural cosmetics only developed much later, so we were lucky in that respect as market requirements could have developed very differently.
-Even back then though, our development activities focussed on people, not markets.
+Even back then, though, our development activities focused on people, not markets.
 We’ve always offered natural cosmetics even if our products haven’t always been thought of as such.
-They were developed for people and we wanted to make use of the healing powers of nature for skin care.
+They were developed for people and made use of the healing powers of nature for skin care.

 Why did Dr. Hauschka find it so important to focus on the healing powers of nature?
 Skin care products of the time often contained synthetic substances.
 You could have just followed suit.

-This was something Rudolf Hauschka believed in even when first developing his WALA medicines in the 1930s.
+This was something Rudolf Hauschka believed in, even when first developing his WALA medicines in the 1930s.
 They are also made of natural substances such as medicinal plants and minerals.
-It’s without a doubt that his ideas went hand in hand with the social changes at the time: increasing industrialisation and urbanisation, the early days of mass production and chemical fertilisers in the agricultural sector resulted in the formation of many life reform movements.
+It’s without a doubt that his ideas went hand in hand with the social changes at the time: increasing industrialisation and urbanisation; the early days of mass production and chemical fertilisers in the agricultural sector resulted in the formation of many life-reform movements.
 These promoted nature, fresh air, physical exercise, a healthy diet and natural medicine.
 Vegetarianism, allotments, Demeter farming and ‘Wandervögel’ hiking groups were all movements of that era.
-Sebastian Kneipp and Rudolf Steiner were among the life reformists.
-Rudolf Hauschka could therefore be said to have been a child of this time.
+Sebastian Kneipp and Rudolf Steiner were part of this movement.
+Rudolf Hauschka could therefore be said to have been a child of his time.

 The first Dr. Hauschka skin care cream was actually developed in the 1930s.
 What do you know about it?

 Most definitely.
-For example, we have her to thank for the cosmetic version of the rose cream, but far more as well.
-In the 1950s, Elisabeth Sigmund developed a holistic skin care treatment and holistic skin care products based on medicinal plants, which would today be classed as natural cosmetics, in her own cosmetics institute in Stockholm.
-She incorporated the concept of oil-free night care and the assessment of the skin on the basis of changing skin conditions into her collaboration with WALA, which began in 1962.
+For example, we have her to thank for the cosmetic version of the Rose Day Cream, but far more as well.
+In the 1950s, Elisabeth Sigmund developed a holistic skin care treatment and holistic skin care products based on plants—which would today be classed as natural cosmetics—in her own cosmetics institute in Stockholm.
+She incorporated the concept of oil-free night care and the assessment of the skin on the basis of changing skin conditions into her cooperation with WALA, which began in 1962.

 The products launched on the market in 1967 were even named after her: Heilende Kosmetik nach Elisabeth Sigmund (‘Healing Skin Care by Elisabeth Sigmund’).

 Yes, that’s right.
 Although this name was only given to the facial care products and what is today known as Silk Body Powder.
-Several other products for general body and foot care had also existed since 1964.
-In 1973, the term ‘healing’ had to be dropped for legal reasons as the law stipulates that only medicines are allowed to heal.
-A shame as ‘healing cosmetics’ so aptly described the original idea of supporting the medicines with products that foster good health.
+Several other products for general body- and foot care had also existed since 1964.
+In 1973, the term ‘healing’ had to be dropped for legal reasons, as the law stipulates that only medicines are allowed to heal.
+It’s a shame, as ‘healing cosmetics’ so aptly described the original idea of augmenting the medicines with products that also support good health.

 Today, Dr. Hauschka offers a very professional range of make-up products.
 The initial impetus to develop decorative cosmetics came from Elisabeth Sigmund.
 Why was that?

-Ever since her childhood, Elisabeth Sigmund loved the theatre and temporarily worked in production in both Jena and Stockholm.
+Ever since her childhood, Elisabeth Sigmund loved the theatre, and worked for a while on productions in Jena and Stockholm.
 Her circle of friends included many actors and dancers.
 Incidentally, it was the latter for whose tired feet she developed what is today known as Sage Purifying Bath Essence.
-As an esthetician, she recognised how stressed the actors’ skin was as their stage make-up wasn’t applied using particularly well-tolerated products.
-She therefore proposed the idea of make-up with a difference to WALA.
-For her, creating make-up that wasn’t beneficial for the skin was simply inconceivable.
+As an esthetician, she recognised how stressed the actors’ skin was, as their stage make-up wasn’t applied using particularly gentle products.
+She therefore proposed the idea of “make-up with a difference” to WALA.
+For her, creating make-up that wasn’t beneficial to the skin was simply inconceivable.